 If you child has ongoing medical needs a healthcare plan will be written which the academy will manage.

-The acting medical coordinator at Hawes Side Academy is Miss N Hinds.
+The acting medical coordinator at Hawes Side Academy is Mrs McDonnell.

 We recognise that transitions can be difficult for a child with SEND, and we take steps to ensure that any transition is a smooth as possible and that children’s individual needs are communicated effectively.